panda7789/docs.cs-cz/docs/framework/wcf/diagnostics/wmi/service.md

  Obor názvů služby.

 ### <a name="opened"></a>Otevřít
- Datový typ: data a času
+ Datový typ: datum a čas

  Přístup k typu: jen pro čtení